 ... an average of 18 points -- 3rd-fewest in the league.
 It buried Philadelphia back in Week 11, of course, with the Eagles finishing with only 7 points and under 200 total yards of offense.
 Not that Philadelphia will be anywhere close to that awful, but on paper this should be the least productive of the eight teams playing this week. ...
 Philadelphia shouldn't have much success on the ground.
 They struggled to run it throughout the season; only four teams finished with fewer rushing yards.
 And the Saints might have the league's best run defense.
 Only Chicago allowed fewer rushing yards in the regular season, and New Orleans came up big in a number of games (most notably ...

-This report is taken from today's Week 19 edition of Fantasy Index Weekly (for the wildcard round of the NFL playoffs).
-The newsletter includes our player rankings for the wildcard games, plus 8 pages of matchup previews, plus stat projections and custom rankings for the games being played this weekend.
-Haven't ordered yet?
-BUY IT NOW!
-Already a subscriber?
-LOG IN!
+This report is taken from today's Week 19 edition of Fantasy Index Weekly (for the divisional round of the NFL playoffs).
+The newsletter includes our player rankings for the divisional playoff games, plus 9 pages of matchup previews, plus stat projections and custom rankings for the games being played this weekend.